starfriend10/NLP-PubMiner/README.md

 ## Why NLP-PubMiner?
 ### Search publications in decarbonization & wastewater
 > [!TIP]
-> Summary of outcomes (the numbers obtained in 2023):
+> Summary of outcomes (the numbers were obtained in 2023):

 | Database | Accessibility | Method | Number of publications |
 | --- | --- | --- | --- |